 What can cause an email to be deferred?

-- The receiving server doesn’t recognize your IP, and is afraid you’re sending spam.
+- The receiving server doesn’t recognize the community's email address and is afraid you’re sending spam.

-- The receiving server doesn’t have any open ports to receive email.
+- The receiving email server doesn’t have any open ports to receive an email.

 - The recipient’s mailbox is full.